Traffikboosters/STARZCRM23/replit.md

 - June 22, 2025.
 Implemented full white-label branding with larger Traffik Boosters logo and "More Traffik!
 More Sales!" slogan
 - June 22, 2025.
 Enhanced header and sidebar with prominent Traffik Boosters branding for complete white-label CRM experience
 - June 22, 2025.
 Updated platform name to "Starz" while maintaining Traffik Boosters logo and slogan for complete white-label implementation
+- June 22, 2025.
+Clarified that Starz is an internal business management system for Traffik Boosters operations, not a commercial product

 ## User Preferences